-Foldable displays are bringing about innovation in smartphone form factors, thus facilitating incorporation of large display sizes into small devices.
-With the development of some foldable smartphones by manufacturers like Samsung and Lenovo among some others last year, foldable displays are not only poised to bring about some significant disruptions in the mobile devices sector over the next decade, but also catalyse the growth of display industry as a whole.
-Companies like Samsung Display and LG, two of the biggest display manufacturers in the world, along with other companies like BOE Technology Group Co., Ltd. (BOE) and Visionox among others are all currently pumping huge investments into different types of foldable display.
-With high degree of differentiation in their displays, in terms of thickness and bending radius, each of these innovators are aiming at offering a unique solution to their customers.
-For instance, while some companies are offering out folding foldable devices, using all outed displays, others are offering in folding in folding devices using either partially outed display or an additional display.
+Foldable displays are bringing about innovation in smartphone form factors, thus facilitating the incorporation of large display sizes into small devices.
+With the development of some foldable smartphones by manufacturers like Samsung and Lenovo, foldable displays are not only poised to bring about some significant disruptions in the mobile devices sector over the next decade but also catalyze the growth of the display industry as a whole.
+Companies like Samsung Display and LG, two of the biggest display manufacturers in the world, along with other companies like BOE Technology Group Co., Ltd. (BOE) and Visionox among others are all currently pumping huge investments into different types of the foldable display.
+With a high degree of differentiation in their displays, in terms of thickness and bending radius, each of these innovators is aiming at offering a unique solution to their customers.
+For instance, while some companies are offering out folding foldable devices, using all outed displays, others are offering folding in folding devices using either a partially outed display or an additional display.
 Not just this, displays’ bending radius has seen improvement as displays with bending radius less than or equal to 1.5 mm and 1.1 mm are also in development now, which is way lower than 5 mm of bending radius in older generations.
-While thickness of older generation displays was less than or equal to 19 mm, it has now come down to 15 mm and 12 mm, which is impressive.
-Although ability of AMOLEDs to be manufactured with low thickness and bending radius, makes them fit for the purpose of folding, the foldable devices using these displays are somewhat less ready to enter the end market.
-Many patents for foldable displays have been filed over the past couple of years, yet some challenges in mass producing them still continue to hinder their widespread adoption.
+While the thickness of older generation displays was less than or equal to 19 mm, it has now come down to 15 mm and 12 mm, which is impressive.
+Although the ability of AMOLEDs to be manufactured with low thickness and bending radius, makes them fit for folding, the foldable devices using these displays are somewhat less ready to enter the end market.
+Many patents for foldable displays have been filed over the past couple of years, yet some challenges in mass producing them continue to hinder their widespread adoption.
 One of these challenges is associated with display structure.
-The substrate for making foldable displays must be polyimide, since glass substrates cannot support folding functionality.
-For use in smartphones, these displays also require a foldable touch panel and a cover window which is strong enough to shield the display.
-Not just this, for achieving a bend radius of 1.5 mm, combined thickness of display and touch module should be less than 1 mm.
-Since display substrate has chemical and optical film layers on top of it, along with a good number of semiconductors and transistors, achieving the total combined thickness of less than 1 mm are difficult.
-Even if companies succeed in achieving this, inclination of consumers towards thicker displays will continue to be a challenge.
-This is one of the major reasons behind the higher popularity of out folding smartphones and tablets, since these have thicker displays (as compared to those in in-folding smartphones and tablets) and are less hard to manufacture.
-On the other hand, foldable touch panels also need advanced materials in order to become foldable.
-While colourless polymide and flexible hard coating can increase the reliability significantly, it also aids in achieving pencil hardness of more than 9H.
+The substrate for making foldable displays must be polyimide since glass substrates cannot support folding functionality.
+For use in smartphones, these displays also require a foldable touch panel and a cover window that is strong enough to shield the display.
+Not just this, for achieving a bend radius of 1.5 mm, the combined thickness of the display and touch module should be less than 1 mm.
+Since the display substrate has chemical and optical film layers on top of it, along with a good number of semiconductors and transistors, achieving the total combined thickness of less than 1 mm is difficult.
+Even if companies succeed in achieving this, the inclination of consumers towards thicker displays will continue to be a challenge.
+This is one of the major reasons behind the higher popularity of out folding smartphones and tablets since these have thicker displays (as compared to those in in-folding smartphones and tablets) and are less hard to manufacture.
+On the other hand, foldable touch panels also need advanced materials to become foldable.
+While colorless polyamide and flexible hard coating can increase the reliability significantly, it also aids in achieving pencil hardness of more than 9H.
 Reliability can be increased with the use of specialized TFT shape, and flexibility can be enhanced with the use of cushion via hole and multi-buffer.
-Even if companies manage to get past this hurdle, achieving high yield rate is another big challenge which awaits them.
-While current yield rate for OLED displays for smartphones is in the range of 60% and 70%, the yield rate for foldable displays is less than 30% on account of the complex process which goes into their manufacturing.
+Even if companies manage to get past this hurdle, achieving a high yield rate is another big challenge that awaits them.
+While the current yield rate for OLED displays for smartphones is in the range of 60% and 70%, the yield rate for foldable displays is less than 30% on account of the complex process which goes into their manufacturing.
 Although there is no definite way of determining reliability, companies seek to achieve 200,000 times of folding/unfolding, which they see as a benchmark.
 Another challenge for companies seeking to tap the market potential is supply chain limitations associated with foldable displays.
-Unlike LCD or OLED displays, which can be mass produced by manufacturers and sold both to top-tier solution manufacturers and second-tier solution manufacturers, foldable displays do not have any second-tier customers currently.
+Unlike LCD or OLED displays, which can be mass-produced by manufacturers and sold both to top-tier solution manufacturers and second-tier solution manufacturers, foldable displays do not have any second-tier customers currently.
 This is limiting the number of companies entering this market, thus limiting the market growth to some extent.
 Yet, since foldable displays account for a fairly small share of the global flexible OLED display market now, there is a big room with immense growth opportunities available for market players in the short term and medium term.

-Prominent key market players in the foldable display market include SAMSUNG, Visionox Company, Royole Corporation and BOE Technology Group Co., Ltd. among others.
+Prominent key market players in the foldable display market include SAMSUNG, Visionox Company, Royole Corporation, and BOE Technology Group Co., Ltd. among others.
 These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
-Major players in the portfolio management systemmarket have been covered along with their relative competitive position and strategies.
+Major players in the foldable display market have been covered along with their relative competitive position and strategies.
 The report also mentions recent deals and investments of different market players over the last two years.